 If you'd like to increase your performance in FCP even further, we suggest switching your Clip Appearance to a minimized view, disabling Skimming, and switching to "Better Performance" mode:

 That said, rendering speeds in Motion and FCP depend almost entirely on your Graphics Card (GPU).
 If your card's performance is not sufficient, then your host app may significantly slow down.
-This is especially the case for Macs equipped with integrated Intel graphics card only (without dedicated GPU e.g. AMD Radeon).
-Such machines were not designed for editing purposes as their computing power is very limited, which may lead to many issues (artifacts, unexpected app behaviour, crashes etc.).
+This is especially the case for Macs equipped with integrated Intel graphics card only (without dedicated GPU e.g., AMD Radeon).
+Such machines were not designed for editing purposes as their computing power is very limited, which may lead to many issues (artifacts, unexpected app behavior, crashes etc.).